 PLAY PRODUCING AND SHOWCASES

-She Writes – our script-in-hand showcase event running for three years (with a break) has shown the work of over 40 writers.
+She Writes – our script-in-hand showcase events have shown the work of over 40 writers.
 The showcase was launched in London in our Mini-Festival in 2010, and from 2011-2012 held our regular She Writes event in Whitstable every two months.
-We also ran a monthly She Writes night at Roundabout Nights in Chatham from June-December 2014, and this is due to continue in 2015.
+We also run a sporadic She Writes night as part of a live literature residency at Roundabout Nights in Chatham which started in June 2014.

-Many of the writers featured at She Writes have gained confidence and taken their work forward and we like to keep in touch and promote their work.
+Many of the writers featured at She Writes have gained confidence and taken their work forward and we keep in touch with them and promote their work.

 We have also produced 4* reviewed full-length theatre shows; She Writes: What’s through the door at the Canal Cafe in London, and at The Rochester Literature Festival in 2013, and The Spirit of my Dream for the Rochester Literature Festival in 2014.
 We also took shows to Lounge on the Farm, and we part of the Whitstable Bienale festival in 2012.

-17Percent founder, Sam, has spoken on television and on panels in this country and internationally about female playwrights and women in theatre.
-She has also written a number of magazine articles on the subject.
+17Percent founder, Sam, has spoken on television and on panels in this country and at the Women Playwrights International Conference in Sweden in 2012, about female playwrights and women in theatre.
+She has also written a number of guest magazine articles on the subject.

 INTERVIEWING WRITERS AND PRACTITIONERS

 Why 17%?
-It’s a significant figure; it was quoted at Sphinx theatre’s 2009 ‘Vamps, Vixens and feminists’ conference as the percentage of UK women playwrights being produced and it’s also the pay gap between men and women.
+It’s a significant figure; it was quoted at Sphinx theatre’s 2009 ‘Vamps, Vixens and feminists’ conference as the percentage of UK women playwrights being produced.
 When only 17% of UK produced plays are written by women, when women make up 52% of the UK’s population, and 65% of the theatre audience, something is badly skewed.
-(Figures from 2010)
+(Figures from 2010 which have remained steady.)

 And why is this important?
 Drama is important as it gives us a plan for living.
 If all stories are about men and told by men, we keep seeing the same story; we get used to a dominant male view.
 Our showcases give women a voice and the opportunity to share stories from a female perspective, and show positive role models onstage to both women and men.